BAEKJungHo/BAEKJungHo.github.io/_wiki/auth/auth-the-laws-of-identity.md

 _The solution that discloses the least amount of identifying information and best limits its use is the most stable long-term solution._

-- “need to know” 에 대해서만 정보를 수집하고 “need to retain” 에 대해서만 정보를 보관해야 한다.
+- Best to acquire information only on a “need to know” basis, and to retain it only on a “need to retain” basis.

 ### Justifiable Parties